abelespinromero/DedalusDatathon/README.md

 # Colaborators
-This project was developed with Sergi Garriga, Abel Espin and Roger Vera
+This project was developed by Raül Dalgammoni, Sergi Garriga, Abel Espin and Roger Vera
 # DedalusDatathon
 In this repository you can find the code used to solve our challenge in the Dedalus Datathon.
 All this code helped us to get the 2nd price
 The challenge was to create a clasifying method to find patients for clinical trials.